 Unbelief.
 A man has a high distrust of God's providence.
 "Can God furnish a table in the wilderness?"
 Psalm 78:19.
 "Can God spread a table for me?" says the unbeliever.
 "No, he cannot."
 Therefore he is resolved he will spread a table for himself—but it shall be at other men's cost, and both first and second course shall be served in with stolen goods.

-When man understands that whatever they have is from God, then they should be content with what God has allotted and pray for His blessing, but not take matters into their hand by sinning.
-That...
+When a man understands that whatever they have is from God, they should then be content with what God has allotted and pray for His blessing, but not take matters into their hand by sinning.
+That is never God’s command. ...